XiaojiaoChen/rosserial_stm32cxj/README.md

         rosserialNode.subData1.data = msg.data;
     }
     ```
-    * your subscribe callback function name and message type should be consistant with what you have defined previously.
+    * your subscribe callback function name and message type should be consistant with what you have defined in "ros.h".
-    * If you didn't define your callback function name, you could use the default name sub1Callback directly.

-6. Add spinOnce() routine to your loop:
-    ```c
-    loop(){
-        rosserialNode.spinOnce();
-    }
-    ```
-7. (Optional) Adjust HAL Callback functions according to the needs.
+6. (Optional) Adjust HAL Callback functions according to your scenario.

     * This package has built-in HAL_UART_TxCpltCallback and HAL_UART_RxCpltCallback functions in "rosserialNode.cpp" as
         ```c